BeardedWonderDev/DIS-Reader/wiki/debug_search_service.md

    - Creates/extends SQLite tables matching source names, adding columns on the fly.
    - Inserts each row, recording metadata in `batch_status` to support resumability.
 4. Sleeps 2 seconds between batches to reduce load (`delay` constant).
+5. Writes each row to the configured sink: SQLite tables (schema created on the fly) or a CSV file with JSON-encoded rows.

 ---

-## 4. SQLite Output Schema
+## 4. Output Modes

-The service maintains a few helper tables:
+### 4.1 SQLite (default)

+When `OutputMode` is `sqlite`, the service keeps the existing behavior:

 - `batch_status` – tracks completed queries per `run_id`.
   ```sql